 Today’s healthcare system has initiated many new reforms, one of which is the Affordable Care Act (ACA).
-Up to 2010 around two-thirds of adults in the US reported having access to primary care providers, whereas three-quarters had stated having difficulty getting an appointment, getting off-hours care without going to emergency room, or even getting hold of advice on the phone.
+Up to 2010 around two-thirds of adults in the US reported having access to primary care providers, whereas three-quarters had stated having difficulty getting an appointment, getting off-hours care without going to the emergency room, or even getting hold of advice on the phone.
 It has been predicted that soon under the ACA the uninsured rate for non-elderly adults will drop from 20% to 11% by 2019.
 In this blog, we will discuss about 5 Things to Improve Patient Satisfaction.

-Thus to retain your patients in this changing healthcare reforms period, patient satisfaction is critical to obtain favorable ratings and thereby enhance reimbursements too.
-The ACOs, specifically can receive Medicare reimbursements if they meet certain basic criteria, one of which is to meet patient care-centeredness.
-Based on the American Customer Satisfaction Index, produced by the University of Michigan, overall healthcare score was 75.1 for 2015, and has plummeted since 2013 when the score was 80.
-There are 5 crucial ways whereby patient satisfaction can be achieved
+Thus to retain your patients in this changing healthcare reform period, patient satisfaction is critical to obtain favorable ratings and thereby enhance reimbursements too.
+The ACOs specifically can receive Medicare reimbursements if they meet certain basic criteria, one of which is to meet patient care-centeredness.
+Based on the American Customer Satisfaction Index, produced by the University of Michigan, the overall healthcare score was 75.1 for 2015, and has plummeted since 2013 when the score was 80.

-- Interdisciplinary health teams: Integration of healthcare systems physical, mental or oral providers that can co-ordinate with social workers, public health specialists to provide care and in-home support to families through Medicaid.
-For example ACOs in Oregon saw a 30% decrease in hospitalizations for heart diseases in the first nine months of 2013 based on this kind of team work model.
+Integration of healthcare systems physical, mental, or oral providers that can coordinate with social workers, and public health specialists to provide care and in-home support to families through Medicaid.
+For example, ACOs in Oregon saw a 30% decrease in hospitalizations for heart diseases in the first nine months of 2013 based on this kind of teamwork model.

-- Automate your systems: Automating many of the minor systems like form filling, checking their insurance status online etc, will help reduce the waiting time initially and after the check-up.
+Automating many of the minor systems like form filling, checking their insurance status online, etc, will help reduce the waiting time initially and after the check-up.